vega/vega/packages/vega-view/README.md

 [<>](https://github.com/vega/vega-view/blob/master/src/view/state.js "Source")

 Gets or sets the state of signals in the dataflow graph.
-If no arguments are specified, returns an object of name-value mappings for **all** signals in the dataflow.
-If the *state* argument is provided, this method updates the value of all signals included in the input *state* object, invokes the [run](#view_run) method, and returns this view instance.
+If no arguments are specified, returns an object containing both signal values and any modified data sets for this view.
+If a *state* argument is provided, it should be an object returned by a previous call to this method.
+When a new *state* is set, this method updates all implicated signals and data sets, invokes the [run](#view_run) method, and returns this view instance.

 <a name="view_addSignalListener" href="#view_addSignalListener">#</a>